 Don’t just travel to Perth in Western Australia to check out Rottnest Island though, as there is plenty to see and do around the city.

-The city is not the most hustling and bustling town center you will visit, but the surroundings around the city are some of the most breathtaking you will ever encounter.
+The city is not the most hustling and bustling town centre you will visit, but the surroundings around the city are some of the most breathtaking you will ever encounter.

 From the Pinnacles to White sand beaches that stretch as far as the eye can see, Perth is the pinnacle of it all.